gnl42/KaiZen-OpenAPI-Editor/OPEN_API_V3_SUPPORT.md

 ## The editor for Swagger v2 uses an underlying JSON Schema.
 There's no official JSON Schema for OpenAPI v3, so what are you using?
 We use a modification of the JSON Schema provided by [googleapis/gnostic](https://github.com/googleapis/gnostic).
 We use the [SwagEdit branch](https://github.com/RepreZen/gnostic/tree/SwagEdit) to generate our JSON Schema.
 Thanks to @timburks and @MikeRalphson for the contribution!

+## When will the final OpenAPI 3.0 specification be released?

+In just a few weeks!
+See the [announcement on the OpenAPI blog](https://www.openapis.org/blog/2017/05/25/the-open-api-initiative-is-sending-you-a-save-the-date-card) for more information.
+Now is your chance to try out OpenAPI 3.0, and provide your feedback to the OAI Technical Developer Community.